manishvenu/Global-Lake-Hydrology-Explorer/README.md

-# Global Lake Hydrology Explorer
+# Global Lake Hydrology Explorer (GLHE)

-Global Lake Hydrology Explorer is a for practice, in-development tool.
-If implemented, it is a tool for predicting future water levels of lakes around the world using global precipitation, evapotranspiration, and runoff data.
+If implemented, the GLHE is a tool for predicting future water levels of lakes around the world using global precipitation, evapotranspiration, and runoff data.
 The tool visualizes all components of the water balance and uses a small model component to simulate lake water levels.
 It allows users to select any lake in the world and obtain a snapshot of its precipitation, evapotranspiration, and runoff.

 **Disclaimer**: This project is written by a student with limited knowledge in hydrology and programming.
+Global Lake Hydrology Explorer is a for practice, in-development tool.
 It is not intended to be used for any serious research because it hasn't been validated.
 Please use it at your own risk.

 ## Current Status